Hussain Sagar: Transport

 The Hussain Sagar Jn was a two platform railway station earlier but was dismantled in the mid-1980s.
-It is now a Railway controlling cabin with three routes diverging towards Hyderabad, Secunderabad, and Begumpet.
+It is now a railway controlling cabin with three routes diverging towards Hyderabad, Secunderabad, and Begumpet.

 Suicides

 The lake has become a suicide spot, with 146+ deaths and 510+ suicide attempts between 2013 and 2016.
 A lack of a proper rescue team, and a low fence barrier has resulted in the high number of deaths.

+Incidents

+On 25 January 2025, a fire occurred during a firecracker show as part of the "Bharath Matha Maha Harathi" event.
+The fire originated on two boats, resulting in injuries to six people.
+Reports indicated that the required permissions for the fireworks had not been obtained.